udbh4v/AICM/README.md

 mode = "failures"     # "failures", "always", or "never"
 ```

-When a command fails, Zap saves the full unfiltered output to a `tee` file
+When a command fails, AICM saves the full unfiltered output to a `tee` file
 so the AI can read it without re-executing the command.

 ---